An optimization-based approach to ranking aggregation with weak order outputs: Weak-order aggregation under additional constraints

-\begin{remark}In this section, we have observed that the result of grouping the elements of a list into homogeneous subgroups (referred to as buckets in our context) can differ substantially when the number or size of these homogeneous groups is modified.
-This peculiarity is not exclusive to weak ordering methods, which constitute the main focus of this study, but also arises in any non-hierarchical clustering method, such as the $k$-means algorithm, and in facility location problems (see \cite{laporte2019location} for a survey) like the $p$-median problem.
-In both non-hierarchical clustering and the $p$-median problem, the way elements are grouped changes with the number and size of the groups, prioritizing configurations that optimize an objective function, namely the sum of squared distances in clustering and the transportation cost in location problems. \end{remark}
+with objective value \(32.06\).
+This illustrates that the {\rm TCU-\(k\)} formulation optimizes a different feasible region: it searches for the best weak order with a collapsed tail of size \(n-k\), rather than truncating or coarsening an independently computed ranking. \end{example}

+\begin{remark} The previous example shows that changing the imposed bucket structure may substantially alter the optimal grouping.
+This phenomenon is not specific to weak-order aggregation.
+Similar behavior appears in non-hierarchical clustering methods, such as \(k\)-means, and in facility-location problems, such as the \(p\)-median problem, where changing the number or size of groups can lead to different optimal configurations; see \cite{laporte2019location} for a survey. \end{remark}

-\section{Incorporating fairness constraints}
+\subsection{Incorporating fairness constraints}

-Fairness is a key concern in ranking and recommendation systems, where it is often desirable to regulate how different item groups are represented throughout the ranking, either by promoting the visibility of some or limiting the dominance of others.
-In response, recent works in rank aggregation have introduced mechanisms to handle protected attributes (e.g., gender, race, religion), enabling group-aware consensus ranking generation \citep{chakraborty2022fair, pitoura2022fairness}.
-For example, in an academic ranking, one might require a minimum share of students from underrepresented schools among the top positions, or restrict any single school from exceeding a certain proportion.
+Fairness is a central concern in ranking and recommendation systems, where it is often necessary to regulate the representation of different item groups by promoting some groups or limiting the dominance of others.
+Recent work in rank aggregation has introduced mechanisms to address protected attributes, enabling group-aware consensus rankings \citep{chakraborty2022fair,pitoura2022fairness}.
+For instance, an academic ranking may require a minimum proportion of students from underrepresented schools among top positions, or limit the share of any single school.

-Following the idea introduced by \cite{chakraborty2025improved}, who define fairness for linear orderings by controlling the proportion of items from each group within the top positions, we extend this notion to our bucket-based setting, where ties are allowed.
-Specifically, we incorporate fairness constraints into the basic model~\eqref{mod:empates}, using the assignment variables $\bm{y}$ from model~\eqref{mod:p-bucket_1} with up to potential $n$ buckets in total.
-Empty buckets are forced to the end of the ranking to preserve the natural order of filled ones.
+Building on \cite{chakraborty2025improved}, who define fairness in linear orderings by controlling group proportions in top ranks, we extend this idea to a bucket-based setting with ties.
+We incorporate fairness constraints into the weak-order framework using assignment variables \(\bm{y}\), as in model~\eqref{mod:p-bucket_1}, allowing up to \(n\) buckets.
+Empty buckets are placed at the end to preserve the order of filled ones.